FAQs

 Do you test your products on animals?

-All of our products are tested on very willing friends and family, including our dog Charlie 😀
+No, we absolutely do not.
+All of our products are tested on willing friends and family, including our dog, Charlie—who is always happy to lend a paw!

 Can I wash my hair with your soap?